Perinatal Health

 Support building a comprehensive and coordinated system of care and support for Pennsylvania moms and birthing people by:

-• Collaborating with DHS to expand and ensure the sustainability of the Managed Care Home Visiting initiative.
+• Collaborating with PA DHS to expand and ensure the sustainability of the Managed Care Home Visiting initiative;

-• Monitoring progress toward Medicaid reimbursement for Doula services.
+• Monitoring progress toward Medicaid reimbursement for Doula services; and

-• Supporting campaigns advocating for universal paid leave in PA and a state Earned Income Tax Credit.
+• Supporting existing campaigns advocating for universal paid leave in PA, as well as a state Earned Income Tax Credit.